with 8th Graders

 I keep an eye on St. Francis…all of the time; walking, running, dog walking, driving by -- all of the time.
 “Why is that?”
 I wondered as I was keeping that eye.
 My self-reflective process rendered a possible answer: I “own” a piece of the school; I’m one of the parents who invests in it, using not just tuition fees but our children as capital.
 When I state that our kids are part of the “capital”, I mean human capital, the key component.
 The education, the school, the spirituality, the staff are all pretty amazing at St. Francis, but it’s the kids that make it what it is.
 Its that initially unformed resource that St. Francis helps to shape and flourish.
 The students are the unknown variable that the school counts on to make it what it is.

 It is this thought process that led me to bring an idea to the school administrators.
 We get testimonials from parents, teachers, priests, community members, but what about the kids?
-So I embarked on a venture to interview all 18 eighth grade students to get their thoughts about their school -- a place that some had been part of almost their entire life.
+So I embarked on a venture to interview all 18 eighth grade students from the Class of 2019 to get their thoughts about their school -- a place that some had been part of almost their entire life.
 The results were eye opening, enlightening, surprising, heartening.
 Here is some of what I learned.

 If I say the school is about the students, the students say St. Francis is all about the teachers.
 Each of the 18 mentioned the influence of one or more teachers.
 Words like support, challenge, encourage, experiential were used more than once.
 One eighth grader summed it up by saying the teachers “are just good people.”
 One comment that stood out to me was “all of our teachers are always there,” meaning if a student has concerns or problems, it’s not just their current teacher(s) they can go to; they can seek out any of the teachers they have had over the years.
 Finally, one student said, “It’s obvious that the teachers really want to be here.”